Mastering the metropolis through research and thought leadership.

 Working paper #850

-Gilles Duranton, Lu Han, Matthew A. Turner
+Gilles Duranton, Lu Han and Matthew A. Turner

 Abstract: We estimate the effect of a real estate transfer tax like the one proposed